robotom/ubuntu-top-bar-app/README.md

 ### More Info

 The GNOME extension will run automaticaly at boot after you enable it.
 To disable it you can run `gnome-extensions disable info-app@yourusername`.
-To completely remove it after that you can just delete the directory you created earlier.
+To completely remove it after disabling, you can just delete the directory you created earlier.

 **--------------------------------------------**

 *All code was tested on Ubuntu 20 and 22.*